getmemoryapp/getmemoryapp.github.io/_features/01-usage.md

 id: usage
 name: Usage
 heading: Instant search
-subheading: Through full text
+subheading: through full text
 image: "/assets/images/memory_sc.png"
 ---

-Ever find yourself staring at your computer struggling to find the right information ?
+Ever find yourself staring at your computer, struggling to find your documents ?
 Or typing recklessly hoping for your browser to autocomplete the right thing ?

 Memory is a desktop app that lets you do a search through all your web content instantly!
 Just press **⌘ M** on your Mac and start searching.